-By expanding its business areas, Monex has ventured into various businesses which are explained in detail further in this chapter.
+By expanding our business areas, we have ventured into various businesses which are explained in detail further in this chapter.

-Our financial group began operating over 31 years ago, doing business both nationally and internationally, with commercial and financial entities, through Casa de Cambio Monex, S.A. de CV, a company authorized by the SHCP to operate as a foreign echange brokerage house, in order to provide foreign exchange and international payment services both to individuals and corporations, in an efficient, reliable and high quality way, at competitive prices.
+Our financial group started operations over 32 years ago, doing business both nationally and internationally, with commercial and financial entities, through Casa de Cambio Monex, S.A. de CV, a company authorized by the SHCP to operate as a foreign exchange brokerage house, in order to provide foreign exchange and international payment services both to individuals and corporations, in an efficient, reliable and high quality way, at competitive prices.

-Below is a summary of the most important moments of the Issuer:
+Below is a summary of our most important moments: